mattjgalloway/cgtcalc/README.md

 Currently there is no support for:

-1) Grouping multiple same-day transactions.
-This is high-pri to add support for.
-2) Stock splits.
+1) Stock splits.
-3) Transactions before 6th April 2008.
+2) Transactions before 6th April 2008.
-4) Anything I haven't thought of (as I say in the disclaimer - I am not a financial professional).
+3) Anything I haven't thought of (as I say in the disclaimer - I am not a financial professional).

 ## Platforms